p2rathod/p2rathod.github.io/_posts/2019-09-03-knowmore-reinforcement-learning.md

 A friend once told me that forgetfulness is the biggest barrier to intelligence.
 How do you feel?

-If you’d like to learn more, or chat about the product, reach out via twitter (@pratik_rathod) or LinkedIn(https://www.linkedin.com/in/pratikrathod/)
+If you’d like to learn more, or chat about the product, reach out via Twitter (@pratik_rathod) or LinkedIn [https://www.linkedin.com/in/pratikrathod/](https://www.linkedin.com/in/pratikrathod/)